kupl/dd-klee/README.md

-KLEE-kupl (a temporary name)
+Data-Driven KLEE
 =============================

-KLEE-kupl is a data-driven symbolic execution engine, implemented on top of [KLEE](klee.github.io).
+DD-KLEE is a data-driven symbolic execution engine, implemented on top of [KLEE](klee.github.io).
 We are taking data-driven approaches to deal with path-explosion problem of dynamic symbolic execution.
 The details of the techniques can be found in our papers, each of which consists of its own strategy.
 This repository is being maintained to provide all of such strategies with KLEE.

 - [Installation](#installation)
   - [From Source](#from-source)